plausible/docs/docs/google-analytics-import.md

 How long time frame we can import the data for also depends on the data retention limits in Google Analytics.
 If there are no data retention limits in your Google Analytics account, we can import all the data.

 If you have strict data retention limits in place in Google Analytics (for instance GA4 properties have data retention limit of up to 14 months), we can only show the metrics in the top chart of your Plausible dashboard for periods outside of your data retention limit as Google automatically deletes all the other stats.

-## How to import your historical stats via CSV files

-This makes it possible to import data from various analytics tools and it allows you to migrate from the Plausible Community Edition (CE) to our managed hosting (or vice-versa).

-1. Go to the Plausible Analytics [site settings](website-settings.md) for the website you'd like to import the data for.

-2. If you'd like to migrate from Plausible CE to our managed hosting, go into the "**Imports & Exports**" tab, find the "**Export Data**" panel and click on the "**Export to CSV**" button to export all the data.

-3. Also in the "**Imports & Exports**" tab, find the "**Import Data**" panel and click on the "**CSV**" button to import your CSV files.

-4. Select all the CSV files that you'd like to import and click on the "**Confirm import**" button.
-If you're importing from different analytics tools, please ensure each file follows our CSV format guidelines.

 ## How do I view the imported data?